-According to Juho Eloranta airline passengers are eligible for atleast €250 compensation if the flight is delayed at least three hours.
+According to Juho Eloranta, airline passengers are eligible for at least €250 compensation if the flight is delayed by at least 3 hours.

-Have your flight ever been delayed, cancelled or overbooked?
-In these circumstances it is clients own responsability to apply for compensation – airline won’t grant it automatically.
+Has your flight ever been delayed, cancelled or overbooked?
+In these circumstances it’s the clients’ own responsibility to apply for compensation as the airline won’t grant it automatically.

-When a flight is delayed airlines usually try to appease their customers with sandwich vouchers and gift cards.
-For clients sake it’s not profitable to settle only to these ”bribes” if the flight has departed from inside EU-area, or it’s operated by airline which is registered to within the same limits.
+When a flight is delayed, airlines usually try to appease their customers with sandwich vouchers and gift cards.
+For clients sake it’s not profitable to settle only to these ”bribes” if the flight has departed from inside the EU or it’s operated by an airline that is based in the EU.
 If the flight’s delay has exceeded the time limit passenger is also eligible for a monetary compensation.

-According to Eloranta it’s also in the clients own responsability to ask for vouchers or a hotel room if the flight is delayed so badly that it’s necessary to spend a night on the location.
+According to Eloranta, it’s also in the clients own responsibility to ask for vouchers or a hotel room if the flight is delayed so badly that it’s necessary to spend a night on the location.
 These benefits won’t deny or redeem the fixed compensation.

 Eloranta insists that most often airlines don’t have any legal reason to deny the compensation.